oneinctrl/oneinctrl.github.io/_posts/bitwarden/2023-11-01-bitwarden.md

 ## Assessing the loot

-All the passwords from all the collections that were part of the company's organization were revealed to me.
+All the vault items from all the collections that were part of the company's organization were revealed to me.
-As seen in the screenshots, the list ranges from:
+As seen in the screenshots, the list ranged from:

 - Individual accounts to some of the systems the company is using
-- Access credentials to a datacenter customer portal
+- Access credentials to a data center customer portal
 - Production cloud accounts
 - Finance and accounting platforms
 - HR and recruitment platforms